KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 * You can only see the content you've scrolled to (nothing above or below).

 :::image type="content" source="../assets/images/calls-and-meetings/in-meeting-dialog-scroll.png" alt-text="Illustration showing how scrolling the webview content in the in-meeting dialog works." border="false":::

+### Buttons

+In-meeting dialog buttons are part of the webview ([see some examples](#best-practices)).

+Unlike similar components, in-meeting dialogs are dismissed once I user selects a button.

 ## Components